ExaWorks/psij-python/docs/user_guide.rst

 Job Environment
 ^^^^^^^^^^^^^^^

-The job environment is provided a environment variables to the executing job
-- the are the equivalent of `export FOO=bar` on the shell command line.
-Those environment variables are specified as a dictionary of string-type key/value
+The job environment sets the environment variables for a job before it is launched.
+This is the equivalent of exporting ``FOO=bar`` on the command line before running a command.
+These environment variables are specified as a dictionary of string key/value pairs:
-pairs:

 .. code-block:: python